 DISCUSS AN ACCOMPLISHMENT, EVENT, OR REALIZATION THAT SPARKED A PERIOD OF PERSONAL GROWTH AND A NEW UNDERSTANDING OF YOURSELF OR OTHERS.

-“People are going to die before you get it perfect!”, my dad exclaimed.
-In a snap, my facial expression altered from curious eyes looking at the screen desperately, for an answer to my quest of finding the “gold treasure”, into frowned eyebrows sticking down as my whole face sunk because of the disappointing words my dad spat out that hurt my motivation.
-I needed to find this “gold treasure” to bring purpose to my project.
-Indeed, I am a perfectionist wanting to do things correctly, considering the most particular details to ensure I could be the best of the best.
+“People are going to die before you get it perfect!” my dad exclaimed.
+In a snap, my facial expression turned from curious eyes looking at the ceiling – chewing my baked cookie in a quest to find the ‘golden treasure’ – into frowned eyebrows sticking down because of the disappointing words my dad spat out.
+I needed to find this ‘treasure’ to bring purpose to my project.
+Indeed, I was a perfectionist wanting my non-profit baking venture to succeed in the palm of my hands.

-His words followed after months of developing the perfect recipe for my non-profit baking project.
-In spite of having years of baking experience, I was struggling to create my original pastry to impress my community, hence my “gold treasure”.
-Failed croissant-like cinnamon rolls turned into muddy chocolate from the movie Matilda into endless evenings of scouring cooking videos and websites.
-I wasn’t getting any closer to satisfying anyone’s sweet tooth than I thought.

-Coming from a background of a renowned family bakery in my hometown, I especially aspired to be like my grandmother who discovered her own family heirloom recipe.
-As a self-driven project to carry out my own accomplishment and not of others, I didn’t want to use my family’s recipe, no matter how long it takes.
-In retrospect, it might have been my dad realizing that not only was I stuck with the recipe, but also seeing the non-profit project not moving at all, that prompted him to suggest using one of my aunt’s recipes.
-But at the time, I was angered by the idea.
-“Fine!”, I muttered grumpily from his futile suggestions.
-I finally tried making my aunt’s cookies.
-I was surprised how delicious, timely mannered, and simple they were.
-It was perfect, other than the fact that it wasn’t mine.
+Coming from a renowned family bakery in my hometown, I especially aspire to be like my grandmother who discovered her own family heirloom recipe.
+As a self-driven project to carry out my own accomplishment and not of others, I didn’t want to just blatantly follow her recipe.
+Despite having been in the baking business forever now, I was still struggling to perfect my own, signature pastry – one that would win the hearts of my hometown people.
+From failed croissant-like cinnamon rolls turned into muddy chocolate like the movie Matilda to the endless evenings I would go online scouring cooking videos and recipes, my dad realized that not only was I stuck with the recipe, but also that my non-profit was not moving at all.

-Desperate for time and having no progress at all, I am fixated with this fact.
-I just wanted this problem to be over and decided to take the realistic solution instead, baking those cookies.
-“Is it truly fine to use your recipe?”
-With tender and assuring words, my aunt said “Of course!”
+Having already scarred me with that rhetorical thwart of his, he further deepened the wound by slyly suggesting me to just use one of my aunt’s recipes and admit defeat.
+Wasn’t exactly sure as to what or who made my ego flew away till I said, “fine.”
+I was surprised by how magically delicious yet simple they were to make; it was perfect, other than the fact that it wasn’t mine.
+With execution day getting closer and closer down the pipeline, I was fixated with an uneasy solution.
+As I heavily walked into my aunt’s premises asking for her permission, she tenderly nodded with a solid approval in her eyes, actually wanting her niece to bring forth the legacy to a wider customer segment.

-Exhausted on the first day as I walk on the usual silver pavements in front of my dad’s workplace where I spent the whole day making cookies.
-A bag of chocolate chip and oatmeal raisin cookies gripped on the palm of my hands, I was hoping to enjoy after a long tough day.
-I first realized the lady.
-She was a homeless lady sitting on the floor looking down as her sadness seamlessly complemented the dark pavements.
-Her existence seemed to have merged with the wall, allowing people to easily ignore her.
-Started with a strong conviction which drowned my doubts, I gave her the bag of cookies I was clutching.
-I experienced a new kind of satisfaction knowing that this purpose I want to bring to my platform is not only a so-called “project”, but it is a start of self-improvement.
-This accomplishment as I reflect back, her happiness and myself bringing out that purpose came from being quick-witted in my actions previously.
-The cookies wouldn't be in the palm of my hands if it wasn’t for my dad’s words.
+Evenings after school, I would walk on the usual silver pavements in front of my dad’s workplace where I would make my cookies at.
+‘Tis was the golden hour – the blazing orange hue of the sunset dawning my walk.
+A bag of chocolate chip and oatmeal raisin cookies tugged into a zip lock swayed down the pavement, a deluxe sampler I was about to devour until I locked glance with a lady.
+She seemed homeless, sitting on the floor under the shadowy façade as her weary eyes and posture appeared to have pushed the sun completely out of sight.
+Almost immediately triggered by the strong conviction, I passed onto her the bag of cookies I was tightly clenching on.

+Perfection, I finally felt after a seemingly very long time.

+Warmth gushed through my veins as I vividly caught this glimpse of happiness in her as she cracked the tiniest bit of a smile for me.
+Thanks to her, I was slammed back to ground zero and reminded as to why I wanted to establish my venture in the first place.
+Yet it was ultimately a form of self-improvement too, a switch from my unhealthy perfectionist side to one that is mature and respects the boundaries of time and resources.
+At the end of the day, I wouldn’t have been able to share the special moment with that lady if it wasn’t for my dad.